Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor

-In a covariant form, the zilch tensor is a rank-3 pseudotensor constructed bilinearly from the electromagnetic field and its derivatives.
+In a covariant form, the zilch is a rank-3 pseudotensor constructed bilinearly from the electromagnetic field and its derivatives.
 In the following we adopt the original definition proposed by Lipkin.
 In this convention the zilch tensor has a form~\cite{Lipkin1964}

 and it consists of 64 components.
 Here, $\mu,\nu,\sigma=0,1,2,3$ denote one temporal component and three spatial components, $g^{\mu\nu}$ is the metric tensor, $\epsilon^{\mu\nu\sigma\delta}$ is the antisymmetric Levi-Civita tensor, and $F_{\mu\nu}$ is the electromagnetic tensor.
-Namely, with omitting the dimension, optical chirality density is $000$th-component of the zilch tensor.
-Lipkin showed from the definition~\eqref{Lipkin Tensor def classic} that the $Z^{ijk}$ tensor has the symmetry property in the first two indices
+With this convention, the optical chirality density is represented by the $000$ component of the zilch tensor.
+A noteworthy property, following directly from the definition~\eqref{Lipkin Tensor def classic}, is the symmetry in the first two indices